The “B.” is for Brookelyn

 Duff & loam.

 The older I get, the more I realize how unrealistic my childhood expectations were.
-I suppose one of the downsides of reading tales from Narnia or Middle Earth is that one must inevitably be humbled by the fact that the forests of the Real World are not boobytrapped with boggles or goblins, but invisible obstacle courses of happy little spiderwebs.
+The forests of the Real World are not boobytrapped with boggles or goblins...but invisible obstacle courses of happy little spiderwebs.

-The images linger like photographs I never took: the Mother Goose jar of frosted oatmeal cookies; the BB gun standing watch over the kitchen by the fridge.
-For the life of me, I can’t recall ever seeing it in action.
-I can’t recall ever seeing the neighbor’s cat come near the bird feeder either, for that matter.
+The images linger like photographs I never thought to take: the Mother Goose jar of frosted oatmeal cookies; the BB gun standing watch by the fridge.
+I can’t recall seeing that BB gun in action.
+I can’t recall the neighbor’s cat coming near the bird feeder either.

 July